 - LEADER – Review the work against the conditions of our request, that will have us declare satisfaction

 - Declare satisfaction if complete to the conditions, or dissatisfaction if not.

-NOW, one last key we’ll touch on, is when the work was delivered as requested, but as a leader we find we’re not complete.
+NOW, one last key we’ll touch on is when the work was delivered as requested, but as a leader, we find we’re not complete.

 Declare satisfaction, and make a new request.

-Being in these conversations with our team, and they with us, is what is needed for our coordination and actions to produce results and value that matter.
+Being in these conversations with our team, and they with us is what is needed for our coordination and actions to produce results and value that matter.

 To review, our 4 Stages for the Conversations for Action include:

 Keep in mind that is but one of many conversational skills in leadership that will make you generative, successful and impactful.
-In fact there is more to pay attention to even within the conversation for action, but this is a digestible start.
+In fact, there is more to pay attention to even within the conversation for action, but this is a digestible start.

 You CAN DO THIS.
 You can learn, even master these skills.
-It will require a shift in our relationship to learning and to engage in practice.
+It will require a shift in our relationship to learning and engage in the practice.
 Ever been operated on by a doctor who never practiced, but learned a cool tip online?
 Of course not.
 The same applies to leadership and coaching that meets a standard of excellence that our customers expect.